A Novel by Umesh Ramakrishnan

 Responsible Scaling Policy

-“If AI models are heavily used by powerful organizations like AI developers or governments — for example, to write a large amount of critical code — they might take advantage of this access to manipulate decision-making, insert and exploit cybersecurity vulnerabilities, and take other actions that could significantly raise the risk of future catastrophic outcomes from AI.
-This could be because AI models strategically and persistently pursue dangerous goals, because they occasionally pursue such goals in some situations, or because they make more innocent mistakes in particularly high-stakes situations.”
+“If AI models are heavily used by powerful organizations like AI developers or governments, they might take advantage of this access to manipulate decision-making, insert and exploit cybersecurity vulnerabilities, and take other actions that could significantly raise the risk of future catastrophic outcomes from AI.”

 AIPCon 9